aduffy70/LabNotes/_posts/2016/2016-10-27-Designing-bisulfite-primers-for-GSTA3-promoter.md

     CCCACACTTCATTTCCCATTTAAATAAAAT
     ~~~

-  * Designed a second ReefB primer because the first one fails to amplify (2016-11-21):
+  * Designed a second ReefB primer set because the first one fails to amplify (2016-11-21):
     ~~~
     >G3bsB2F
     ATTTTTGTATATGTTGTGTGTATATTTTTATGTATA